Are you trying to decide if you should fit Castellina in Chianti into your Tuscany itinerary?

 Viale IV Novembre, 23. +39 0577 732299.

 Gelato can be found on the main street of Castellina, or drive or walk the 600 meters down the road to Gelateria di Castellina.
 It’s some of my favorite gelato – all homemade and they use seasonal ingredients like blackberries or figs to make creative flavors.
 Plenty of classic flavors too.
 The lime/basil is a hit, but there are so many more worth trying.
-Don’t miss this gelateria – it’s a must-stop.
+Don’t miss this gelateria – it’s a must-stop, and one of the best in Tuscany.

 Good To Know: Need to hydrate?
 There’s a water fountain in the main piazza with the church.